soknarong731-tech/TikTool/README.md

 ## Project Description

-TikTool is a bot application designed to automate interactions on the zefoy.com website, such as increasing views, hearts, followers, and shares on a specified video.
-The bot uses technologies like `Selenium` for automation, whilst using `customtkinter` to contain the code within an easy-to-use GUI.
+TikTool is a bot application designed to automate interactions on TikTok, such as increasing views, hearts, followers, and shares on a specified video.
+The bot uses technologies like `Selenium` for automation.

 <br>